 • re-entry to nursing or midwifery scholarships.

-For more information and to apply for these scholarships please visit Nursing and midwifery scholarships and financial assistance.
+For more information and to apply for these scholarships please visit Nursing and Midwifery scholarships and financial assistance.

-Rural education scholarships
+Rural health education scholarships

 The Health Education and Training Institute (HETI) offer scholarships and grants aiming to provide equal access to education in areas of need.